JackLawhorn/Heavens-Above-Gardens-Below/Posts/Red Court.md

 ### Hexecraft

 Most prominent among the magics of the Red Court are the [[Hexecraft pacts]].
-Hexes leverage the flow of [[albedo]] from one's [[aura]] and throughout the body to inflict dramatic physical and spiritual mutilations and transformations onto their victims.
+Hexes leverage the flow of [[Albedo]] from one's [[aura]] and throughout the body to inflict dramatic physical and spiritual mutilations and transformations onto their victims.
 The [[Umbral Aspects|Umbral Aspect]] uses these mechanisms to [[#The Red Death|spread]] the [[Red Death]], to transform its victims into [[#Apex Vectors]] and other forms of its soldiers, and to forge the connections between them and the [[#Sphere of the Red Court]].

 > For more, see [[Hexecraft pacts]].

 ### Sphere of the Red Court

-Despite its meek manifestation within the [[Prime Material Sphere]], the Red Court has been able to leverage the immense [[albedo]] siphoned from the [[Hexecraft pacts]] it has forced upon its victims to generate an extra-physical [[Standard Elven Cosmology|Sphere]] of its own.
+Despite its meek manifestation within the [[Prime Material Sphere]], the Red Court has been able to leverage the immense [[Albedo]] siphoned from the [[Hexecraft pacts]] it has forced upon its victims to generate an extra-physical [[Standard Elven Cosmology|Sphere]] of its own.
 Or perhaps the Sphere predates its hexecraft, some pocket between reality saturated with and ultimately colonized by the idea of the primordial Hunger itself.

 Both its soldiers and its victims – who in truth are one and the same – are connected to this sphere via the Red Court's powerful [[Psionics|psionic]] abilities.
 This connection links those infected by its Hunger over long distances, and allows the [[Umbral Aspects|Umbral Aspect]] to relay specific communications, commands, and objectives.